The Lie That Rest Is Earned

 God didn’t rest on the seventh day because He’d earned it.
 He rested because rest is part of the rhythm of creation.

 Rest isn’t something you earn.
-Rest is something you obey.
+Rest is something you embrace.

 When you refuse to rest, you’re not proving your dedication.
 You’re proving your lack of trust.
 Because what you’re really saying is: “God, I don’t believe You can sustain what You’ve called me to build unless I’m constantly working.”

-When you stop treating rest like a reward and start treating it like a requirement, everything shifts.
+When you stop treating rest like a reward and start treating it like a requirement, everything changes.

 Because here’s what nobody tells you: You don’t do your best work when you’re running on fumes.
-You do your best work when you’re rested, restored, and operating from a place of fullness.
+You do your best work when you’re rested, restored, and operating from a place of renewal.

 Here’s Your New Truth